 - Engage and collaborate with the community as part of the development of the Plan - Ensure at least 50% of the solutions come directly from community members and/or organizations that represent community members from disinvested communities - Capital projects benefit all community members equally.
-Low-income disinvested communities, or communities of color are prioritized (i.e. for green spaces, resilience hubs, parks etc.) - Prioritize resilience capital projects by the potential to reduce risk to human life and critical infrastructure rather than based on income or tax value - Display resilience capital projects on a map with underlying layers showing demographics such as race income etc. to

-• Display resilience capital projects on a map with underlying layers showing demographics such as race, income, etc. to visually show that investments are not only being made to benefit high-tax value and/or waterfront properties.
-This map should also speak to the amount of investment in different parts of the municipality, including disinvested areas Use an Equity Toolkit to identify and correct any unintended impacts (and potential benefits) of any capital project on low-income, disinvested communities, or communities of color.
-Ensure the toolkit for each project is made public for accountability and discussion • Ensure capital projects also take into account unintended consequences such as gentrification and provide solutions to mitigate/diminish negative impacts posed by solutions Ensure the burden of public funding for capital projects is equitable across communities Include a plan for upkeep and maintenance for any capital project List the affirmative acts of community outreach No
+Low-income disinvested communities, or communities of color are prioritized (i.e. for green spaces, resilience hubs, parks etc.) - Prioritize resilience capital projects by the potential to reduce risk to human life and critical infrastructure rather than based on income or tax value based of fincome of tax value • Display resilience capital projects on a map with underlying layers showing demographics such as race, income, etc. to visually show that investments are not only being made to benefit high-tax value and/or waterfront properties.
+This map should also speak to the amount of investment in different parts of the municipality, including disinvested areas • Use an Equity Toolkit to identify and correct any unintended impacts (and potential benefits) of any capital project on low-income, disinvested communities, or communities of color.
+Ensure the toolkit for each project is made public for accountability and discussion Ensure capital projects also take into account unintended consequences such as gentrification and provide solutions to mitigate/diminish negative impacts posed by solutions Ensure the burden of public funding for capital projects is equitable across communities Include a plan for upkeep and maintenance for any capital project List the affirmative acts of community outreach Yes ○ No